-There is no coinsurance, copay, or deductible for the Medicare-covered smoking and
+There is no coinsurance, copay, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) (continued) If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We tobacco use cessation preventive benefits. cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost-sharing.
-Each counseling attempt includes up to four face-to-face visits.
-Out-of-Network 40% of the Medicare-allowed amount.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
-Up to 36 sessions over a 12-week period are covered if the SET Prior Authorization may be required for services, in-network only.
-Contact Member Services for more information. program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication In-Network \$25 copay for each Medicare-covered Supervised Exercise Therapy (SET) session Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques Out-of-Network 40% of the Medicare-allowed amount.
+Supervised Exercise Therapy (SET)

+SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.

+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

+The SET program must:

+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

+Prior Authorization may be required for services, in-network only.
+Contact Member Services for more information.

+\$25 copay for each Medicare-covered Supervised Exercise Therapy (SET) session.

+Supervised Exercise Therapy (SET) (continued)

 SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

-Services that are covered for you What you must pay when you get these services